cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 # Upgrading Modules

-In-place store migrations allow your modules to upgrade to new versions that include breaking changes.
+[In-Place Store Migrations](../core/upgrade.html) allow your modules to upgrade to new versions that include breaking changes.
 This document outlines how to build modules to take advantage of this functionality. {synopsis}

 ## Prerequisite Readings